AnggaR96s/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## What time did the man go to the dentist?
+Tooth hurt-y.